cvugrinec/datalinks/MPlayerService/README.md

  * Playing the Media with the Azure Media Player

 How to set this up
-  * If you are not interested in the code...skip the setting up required libs part...just do a java -jar build/libs/bplayer-ams-0.1.0.jar
+  * If you are not interested in the code...skip the setting up required libs and gradle part...just do a java -jar build/libs/bplayer-ams-0.1.0.jar
   * setting up required libs
     * cd other
     * execute the following script: setinlocalmvnrepo.sh ....this will put all your required dependencies in your local maven repo